-The Employer as a partner in the Cooperative Education Program
+The Employer as a partner in Cooperative & Experiential Education

 As a Kettering University Co-op student, your employer is making a tremendous investment in you and your education.
 It is important that you are provided with the opportunities and the resources to gain the most from your co-op work experiences.
 Each employer is different and will provide you with opportunities in different ways and at different times during your experiences; however, some basic expectations you should look for include: